When I was a senior in college, I took a class called “Religion and Autobiography” with Fr. John Dunne, CSC. It changed my life.

 Striving for purity of heart means yearning for clarity of vision.
 It means getting rid of the clutter and distraction so that we can have authentic and life-giving relationship with God.

-Purity of heart is cultivated in prayer and silence, in attentiveness to the movements of our ordinary lives.
+Purity of heart is cultivated in prayer and silence, in attentiveness to the movements of the Spirit within our ordinary lives.
 It is openness to who God is and what he desires to do with our lives.

 Each day arrives pregnant with opportunity for encounter with God.
 And that encounter can happen right where you are and as you are.

-I am grateful that you might take the time with me to center our hearts and sights on our faithful God.
+I am grateful that you might take the time with me to focus our hearts and gaze on our faithful God.